 An application must be accompanied by a report from one or more accredited Chartered Professional Engineers, or other suitably qualified persons, experienced in soil mechanics or geotechnical engineering, as determined relevant by Council, identifying geo-physical features and characteristics of the land, including potential erosion, falling debris, subsidence, slippage or alluvium, and the likely risks that those features or characteristics present for the land, adjoining land, or any structure likely to be constructed on the land.
-This report must address the slope stability aspects that are critical for the proposed development and the potential for adverse effects from geotechnical constraints and any other natural hazards associated with the proposed works, with particular reference to:
+This report must address the slope stability aspects that are critical for the proposed development and the potential for adverse effects from geotechnical constraints and any other natural hazards associated with the proposed works, with particular reference and recommendations in relation to:

-- cut slope behaviour and slope stability analysis: - ii. whether development should be restricted in certain areas; - iii. whether specific designs are required in certain locations; - iv. how fill should be placed onto the land based on subsurface conditions; and/or - the management of earthworks and recontouring of land.
-V.
+- cut slope behaviour and slope stability analysis; i. - ii. whether development should be restricted in certain areas; - iii. whether specific designs are required in certain locations; - how fill should be placed onto the land based on subsurface conditions; and/or iv. - the management of earthworks and recontouring of land14; and/or - vi. future stream erosion and potential for downcutting15.

-- (a) The extent to which parking not accommodated on the site effects How the roading and essential services are provided in accordance with the Aokautere Structure Plan and the stormwater management requirements in R7A.5.2.2 (f) - (b) How the proposal provides for the safe and efficient operation of the land transport network. - (c) How the roading connects to the gully network, open spaces and adjoining development. - How the design and construction of roading and essential services manages the risks of slope stability and the effects of natural hazards. - (e) The extent to which off-site parking is available to meet the need generated for parking. - (f) Whether the possible low frequency of the need for the total parking requirement is recognised. - The extent to which off-site parking has How effects on the character and amenity (g) values-gully network, including indigenous forest areas vegetation and wetlands, are avoided as far as possible of the surrounding residential environment and minimised and mitigated in all other circumstances. - (h) The extent to which the location and scale of earthworks avoids adversely aeffects on the gully network, indigenous forest areas and wetlands.
+- (a) The extent to which parking not accommodated on the site effects.
+Whether How the roading, and essential services and Primary Stormwater Elements are provided in a manner consistent 16 accordance with the Aokautere Structure Plan and their alignment with any the stormwater management plans prepared in accordance with requirements in R7A.5.2.2 (f)17 - (b) How the proposal provides for the safe and efficient operation of the land transport network.

+- (c) How the roading connects to the gully network, open spaces and adjoining development. - (d) How the design and construction of roading, and essential services and Primary Stormwater Elements18 manages the risks of slope stability and the19 effects of natural hazards. - (e) The extent to which off-site parking is available to meet the need generated for parking. - (f) Whether the possible low frequency of the need for the total parking requirement is recognised. - (g) The extent to which off-site parking has How Whether adverse effects on the character and amenity values-gully network, including indigenous biodiversity forest areas vegetation and wetlands in the gully network, including wetlands, are avoided as far as where practicable, possible of the surrounding residential environment and where adverse effects cannot be avoided, they are minimised where practicable, and where they cannot be minimised, they are remedied where practicable, and otherwise consideration is given to offsetting and compensation where appropriate20 and mitigated in all other circumstances. - (h) The extent to which Whether the location and scale of earthworks avoids adversely aeffects on the gully network. indigenous forest areas and wetlands.
+21

 Roading and essential services on land within the Aokautere Structure Plan are likely to be located on Class E land.
-This land exhibits evidence of past or present erosion or slippage, or has a slope gradient over 30 degrees and/or is subject to processes (e.g. removal of toe support) such that erosion or slippage is considered likely to occur in the future.
+This land exhibits evidence of past or present erosion or slippage, or has a slope gradient steeper than-over 30 degrees and/or is subject to processes (e.g. removal of toe support) such that erosion or slippage is considered likely to occur in the future.
 It is unlikely that excavation, filling, removal of vegetation, disposal of stormwater or wastewater can be carried out without substantial topographic modification of the existing slopes to ensure stability.
 Any proposed development will require substantial geotechnical engineering input and analysis.
 The requirements for geotechnical engineering input will vary depending on the proposed development, and should be tailored to address the stope stability aspects that are critical for the proposed development.